 This licensing authority will, as per the Gambling Commission's guidance, refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
-This licensing authority will also make itself aware of any mandatory or default conditions on these premises licences, when they have been published.
+This licensing authority also makes itself aware of the mandatory or default conditions on these premises licences as published.